Burning Ice: Characters

-Liang YAN (Hao QIN)
+Yan Liang (Qin Hao)

 Born into a family of detectives with a storied history, Liang was the typical mischievous teenager, at times forgetting who his family was, but always still able to fall into trouble.
-Under his father's aggressive guidance, and watchful eye, he graduated from the police academy at the top of his class.
+Under his father's aggressive guidance, and watchful eyes, he graduated from the police academy at the top of his class.
 After a few years on the force, the “rule breaking” attitude from his youth came back.
 But now directed towards his superiors, Liang was eventually demoted for an “aggressive” behavior coupled with “extra-curricular” activities while on duty.
-While trying to regain trust from the police department, he stumbles upon a mysterious “cold-case” that has similarities to a killer he has been chasing, who calls himself “The Snowman.
+While trying to regain trust from the police department, he stumbles upon a mysterious “cold-case” that has similarities to a killer he has been chasing, who calls himself “The Snowman."
 He pursues the theory that they are.

-Hui-ru ZHU (Jiajia DENG）
+Zhu Huiru (Deng Jiajia）

-Hui-ru is a woman seeking freedom from her family and hometown, and exit to a calmer life.
+Huiru is a woman seeking freedom from her family and hometown, and exit to a calmer life.
 Beauty, coveted by many women, brought her the wrong type of attention, becoming a catalyst to events that forever change her life.
-Dragged against her will into a world she doesn’t, and cannot control… bridged together by past relationships with men and a homicide investigation, while under the watchful eye of a serial killer.
+Dragged against her will into a world she doesn't, and cannot, control... bridged together by past relationships with men and a homicide investigation, while under the watchful eyes of a serial killer.

-Wen Luo (Lu Yao)
+Luo Wen (Yao Lu)

-A gifted forensic medical examiner and ex-cop, and who also happened to be Liang Yan’s ex-partner in the police force.
+A gifted forensic medical examiner and ex-cop, and who also happened to be Yan Liang's ex-partner in the police force.
 Many years ago his wife and daughter went missing while he was away on a business trip, and now he is hell-bent on finding out the truth, and revenge towards who is responsible.
-Without the bodies or any concrete evidence the police declare it as a missing person case, and consider it closed due to lack of evidence.
-Not satisfied with the outcome of the investigation, Wen decides to investigate on his own.
+Without the bodies or any clear evidence, the police declare it as a missing person case, and consider it closed due to lack of evidence.
+Not satisfied with the outcome of the investigation, he decides to investigate on his own.
 When an unknown fingerprint, suppressed in the original investigation, is found at his home, he discovers similarities to his case and the infamous Snowman killer.

-Yu Guo (Xu Dai)
+Guo Yu (Dai Xu)

-Yu Guo is a typical member of an “Ant Tribe” - a group of radicalized low-income college graduates – as a college educated graduate trying to find his own place in a city he barely recognizes anymore.
-Then one day, his already fragile world is turned upside-down when he is accidentally drawn into a homicide case through his ex-girlfriend, who he is still madly in love with.
-Even though she might not share the same feelings as he does.
-In a race against time to clear their names, his human nature is challenged as he faces his own demons of greed, vanity and reckless ambition.
+Guo Yu is a typical member of an “Ant Tribe” - a group of radicalized low-income college graduates – as a college-educated graduate trying to find his own place in a city he barely recognizes anymore.
+Then one day, his already fragile world is turned upside-down when he is accidentally drawn into a homicide case through his ex-girlfriend, who he is still madly in love with, even though she might not share the same feelings as he does.
+In a race against time to clear their names, his human nature is challenged as he faces his own demons of greed, vanity, and reckless ambition.